acro5piano/vim-jsx-replace-tag/README.md

 # jsx-autoedit

-a Vim plugin to edit jsx tag automatically
+a Vim plugin to replace jsx tag with interactive UI.

 # Demo